 Luckily, podcasting software, Digital Audio Workstations (DAW), for recording and editing has great free and paid options.
 We’ll focus on free daw software here for starting a podcast, but the free ones don’t lack pro-features.

 A great, free audio editing software option that works on Macs, Windows, and Linux machines is Audacity.
 It’s open-source and completely free to use.
 There are many professional, advanced features too.
-You can download it from their website here.
+You can download it from Audacity’s website here.
 Buzzsprout has a good Audacity Tutorial for Podcasters if you need help getting started here.

 GarageBand is also free audio software, but it’s only for Mac users.
 It’s a bit easier to use, but you need to be a Mac or iPhone user.
 Buzzsprout has a GarageBand Tutorial here.